Best barre studio software in 2026

 By studio shape, in one sentence each

-- Boutique single-location with term programming → Junocal ($39-$199/month flat).
+- Boutique single-location with term programming → Junocal ($15-$69/month flat).

-- Franchise-scale barre chain → Mindbody Ultimate Plus.
+- Franchise-scale barre chain → Mindbody Ultimate.

-- Premium-positioned with full polish → Walla (~$620/month all-in).
+- Premium-positioned with full polish → Walla (base + itemized branded-app and website add-ons).

 - Solo / appointment-hybrid operation → Vagaro.

-- Solo barre teacher → OfferingTree ($45/month).
+- Solo barre teacher → OfferingTree ($35/month).

 Six options, by rank